 Writing or making personal contact with an MP, particularly from someone within their electorate is likely to have an impact.
 Information from Care Alliance suggests that visits from health professional are particularly helpful.

-CMF NZ is also going to be emailing MPs in regards to this issue.
-As speaking to MPs in person is better, so if you would like to speak to an MP in your area on behalf of CMF (we will give you material/talking points) please get in touch.
+CMF NZ is also emailing all MPs in regard to this issue.
+Speaking to MPs in person is better, so if you would like to speak to an MP in your area on behalf of CMF (we will give you material/talking points) please get in touch.
 Euthanasia Free NZ has a list of MPs who voted for and ones who voted against the bill if this would be helpful and other information about the process.

 Talk to others

 The public opinion also matters and although this is a subject that many people have strong views, some shaped by very personal experiences, there are many others who have not thought deeply about the implications and impact on those who are vulnerable to coercion, or who lives will be defined as not worth living.
 There is also a lack of understanding around the palliative care approach, how effective it is and what is already legal (for example refusing or discontinuing treatment).